 Lachie’s personality is every bit as intense as that of Judith.
 By way of contrast, Ronald Reagan, playing the role of “Yank,” is also in this movie, and here too he is cool and relaxed.
 Lachie hates the world and everyone that is in it.
 The explanation given for his misanthropy is the fact that he was born illegitimate.
 However, we have a hard time believing that this alone could make anyone as surly and hostile as he is.
 Had Yank been born illegitimate, we have the feeling he would have shrugged it off and made the best of it.
 In other words, Lachie’s personality is just one more contrivance, something made up for dramatic purposes only.

 We may have had misgivings about the way the doctors handled Judith’s case, but at least Ann really was her friend, having been so before Judith was diagnosed, and Dr. Steele really did love her and want to marry her.
 But this handling of Lachie’s case is cruel.
 He sees immediately that the men were just pretending to be his friend and that Parker only pretended to want to marry him, that they gave him “a fool’s religion to die on.”

 To make matters worse, after Dunn tells Lachie he is going to die, he doesn’t bother to tell the men whom he ordered to befriend Lachie that Lachie knows everything.
 He just walks past them, letting them make fools out of themselves by continuing to carry on the charade.
-Of course, when Parker finally tells them the cat’s out of the bag, they all protest that they only pretended at first, but now they really are his friends, and so forth and so on.
+Of course, when Parker finally tells them that Lachie knows the truth, they all protest that they only pretended at first, but now they really are his friends, and so forth and so on.
 “Well, then,” Lachie replies, “should I be proud that you liked me only because I was about to die?”
-Just as Judith suspected Steele proposed marriage out of pity, Lachie accuses Parker of accepting his proposal out of pity, she replies, “Surely there’s pity in every woman’s love.”
-Now, there’s a piece of sophistry for you.
+Just as Judith suspected Steele proposed marriage out of pity, Lachie accuses Parker of accepting his proposal for the same reason.
+She replies, “Surely there’s pity in every woman’s love.”
+That answer is even creepier than the one she gave to his proposal.